 COZENS, Lewis William

 When Lewis Cozens enlisted on 1 October, 1914, he was a bachelor, 29 years old, living at 11 Albert St., East Melbourne and working as a clerk.
 His family, however, had moved by then to New Zealand, with his parents living at 15 Kensington Terrace, Wellington South.
-Lewis Cozens joined up and was placed in the newly formed 14th Battalion which, with the 13th, 15h and 16th battalion made up the 4th Brigade, under the command of Colonel John Monash.
+Lewis Cozens joined up and was placed in the newly formed 14th Battalion A.I.F.which, with the 13th, 15h and 16th Battalion made up the 4th Brigade, under the command of Colonel John Monash.
 The battalion embarked for Egypt on HMAT Ulysses A38 on 22 December, 1914.

 Australian War Memorial, Embarkation Roll